 Overview

 Aedes aegypti

-The yellow fever mosquito, Aedes aegypti is a mosquito that can spread the dengue fever, Chikungunya yellow fever viruses, and other diseases.
-The mosquito is a small, dark mosquito of approximately 4 to 7 millimeters with typical white markings on the legs and a marking of the form of a lyre on the thorax.
-Females are larger than males and can be distinguished by small palps tipped with silver or white scales.
+The yellow fever mosquito, Aedes aegypti, can spread dengue fever, Chikungunya yellow fever viruses, and other diseases.
+It is a tiny, dark mosquito approximately 4 to 7 millimeters long, with typical white markings on the legs and a marking in the form of a lyre on the thorax.
+Females are more significant and can be distinguished by small palps tipped with silver or white scales.
 Aedes aegypti is a day-biting mosquito.
-That means that
+That means the mosquito is most active during daylight,

+Overview